Gear manufacturing company Osvald Jensen decreases cycle time by 12 seconds using dual gripper from OnRobot

 So, by simply retrofitting their CNC machines with RG2 Dual Gripper from OnRobot, Osvald Jensen has increased productivity on their CNC machines significantly in a very cost-effective way.

 No need for human operators to be constantly present

 Another benefit is that the RG2 can continue to work even without an operator being present.
 When the lights are out and the humans have called it a day, the cobot and the collaborative grippers keep going, pushing up productivity considerably.
 The only thing the operators have to do is load the magazines with raw material.

 Furthermore, installing cobots can help relieve workers from tedious and monotonous work, improve physical working conditions, and free up workers to spend time on more challenging tasks.
 An unexpected side benefit was that the CNC machines, since they now had a much more stable and repetitive operation, started to produce parts that were much closer to the ideal tolerances.
 The reason being that there was less variation in temperature, humidity, etc.

 “To stay competitive in a high-cost country like Denmark, and at the same time demonstrate that we are a modern company, we have decided to invest in technology that gives us the best return.
 We have invested a lot in our CNC machines, and with collaborative robots, especially the OnRobot Gripper, we can, in a very cost-effective way, automate them.
 Therefore, in 2015, we invested in our first OnRobot gripper and had a return on investment in less than three months,” Christian Viereck explains.

 An accessible technology – also for smaller companies

-Part of their popularity can be accredited to their accessibility, so even small business owners can implement cobots in their operations, since they constitute a comparably affordable investment.
-With their lightweight and compact design, they are easy to integrate and even to move around.
-The straightforward programming of the cobots makes it equally easy to deploy, and redeploy, them for new and different tasks.
+Part of their popularity is their accessibility, so even small business owners can implement cobots in their operations, since they constitute a comparably affordable investment.
+With their lightweight and compact design, they are easy to integrate and move around.
+The straightforward programming of the cobots makes it equally easy to deploy and redeploy them for new and different tasks.